-- How did Covid-19 affect the lives of girls and women? - How did Covid-19 L affect your work? - 3 What is important you in the future?
-What is important to
+- How did Covid-19 affect the lives of girls and women?

+- How did Covid-19 affect your work?

+- 3 What is important to you in the future?

 Nepalese project manager Arati Rayamajhi (right) talks with Sunita Thapa from southern Lalitpur about her business.
 PHOTO: BINDU POUDEL